dotnetcore/HttpReports/README.en.md

 ### Step1: initialize the database

 HttpReports requires manual database creation.
-In the example SqlServer is used to store reports into database HttpReports.
+In the example SqlServer is used to store reports into database.
 Of course, the database name can be defined freely.

 ### Step2: integrate into WebAPI application
 Open the VS development tool and create a new WebAPI application.
 HttpReports requires .Net Core 2.0 or higher, In the example version 3.1 is used.
 After project is created add HttpReport nuget package to the project.